 - Return %: The portion of items sold, that were returned in the specified period.

 - Return Count: Number of items returns in the specified period.

 - Revenue: Total value of sold items in the specified period.

 - Revenue (tax included): Total value of sold items in the specified period including sales tax.

 - Sale Count: Total number of sales in the specified period.

 - Tax: Total amount of tax charged on items in the specified period.

-- Basket Size: Average number of items per sale.
+- Avg.
+Items per Sale: Average number of items per sale.

 We will also need to set the date range for this report.
 When you select the Date Range dropdown, you will have the option to either Compare Dates using a set period of time, or specify your custom Date Range.